boardwalk/erltest/README.md

 ```
 erltest/
-  Your directory's application.
-If you add its parent directory to ERL_LIBS,
-  Erlang will be able to find it.
+  Our application's directory.
 This could also be called Name-VSN if we
   cared about versioning.

 erltest/src/